Juan-Jones/blogsphere/content/blog/best-affiliate-programs-online.md

 ### TripAdvisor

 Indulge your audience's wanderlust and your income potential with TripAdvisor.
-Promote dreamy getaways and earn commissions as your referrals discover and book accommodations, tours, and unforgettable travel experiences through this trusted travel platform.
+Promote dreamy getaways and earn commissions as your referrals discover and book accommodations, tours, and unforgettable travel experiences through this trusted travel platform;

 _Payment Threshold:_ $50,